MicrosoftDocs/Virtualization-Documentation/tlfs.md

 NoEoiRequired:

-The hypervisor sets the “No EOI required” bit when it injects a virtual interrupt if the following conditions are satisfied:
+The hypervisor sets the “No EOI required" bit when it injects a virtual interrupt if the following conditions are satisfied:

 -   The virtual interrupt is edge-triggered, and